mcollina/autocannon/README.md

   metrics with a total load of the CPU of 20% + 20% + 40%.
 * `autocannon` uses a single thread at 80% CPU load.

-Both saturates a Node.js process at around 41k req/sec, however `autocannon` can saturate sooner because it is single threaded.
+Both saturates a Node.js process at around 41k req/sec, however, `autocannon` can saturate sooner because it is single-threaded.

 Note that `wrk` does not support HTTP/1.1 pipelining.
 As a result, `autocannon` can create more load on the server than wrk for each open connection.